32 Inch Penny Board Review (Bought & Shredded)

 Parts Breakdown

-In every review, I completely take apart each board and inspect the quality of the parts.
-From the bolts to bearings, in this section, I’ll be going over each component that makes up this board.
+In every review, I disassemble each board and inspect the quality of the parts.
+In this section, I’ll review each component that makes up this board, from the bolts to the bearings.

 Hardware